 Please scroll down to below recipe card for exact measurements.

-- Neutral oil: for deep frying the donuts. like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
+- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
 Avoid olive oil that has a low smoke point.

-- Glutinous Rice Flour (aka Mochiko Flour): this flour is made of grounded short-grain rice or sticky rice.
-Make sure to get "Glutinous" rice flour because "rice flour" will not yield the same chewy texture.
-Unfortunately there are no substitutes for this kind of flour.
+- Glutinous Rice Flour (aka Sweet Mochiko Flour): this flour is made of grounded short-grain rice or sticky rice.
+Make sure it's "Glutinous Rice flour" not "rice flour" or you won't get the same results.

 - Tapioca Starch: to add extra chewiness to the donut.
-Unfortunately I don't recommend using another substitute.
+I don't recommend using another substitute.
 Most Asian grocery stores, select Western grocers or online retailers will sell this.

 - Large Egg